coreos/zincati/docs/usage/metrics.md

 To gather metrics from a locally running Zincati instance, it is sufficient to connect and read from the Unix-domain socket located at `/run/zincati/public/metrics.promsock`.

-For example, manual inspection can be performed via `ncat`:
+For example, manual inspection can be performed via `socat`:

 ```
 $ sudo socat - UNIX-CONNECT:/run/zincati/public/metrics.promsock